TheTrueTom/GLINCS-Utils/README.md

 # GLINCS-Utils
 Utility softwares used by GLINCS for its various projects (electronics, programming, chemistry)

-- KiBOM
-BOM generation utility for KiCAD
+- KiBOM: BOM generation utility for KiCAD